SAP-samples/cap-local-development-workshop/exercises/04/README.md

 > If a CAP file is in your home directory, it's a big clue that it's for local development only.

-👉 In a separate terminal session, ensure the file exists (it likely doesn't at this stage as we haven't emitted any messages yet), and start monitoring the file's contents:
+👉 In a separate terminal session, ensure the file exists and start monitoring the contents:

 ```bash
 touch ~/.cds-msg-box \